Ruby Modine

-Ruby Wylder Rivera Modine (born July 31, 1990) is an American actress, dancer and singer.
-She is best known for playing Sierra Morton in Shameless, and co-starring in the 2017 slasher film Happy Death Day and its sequel as Lori Spengler.
+Ruby Wylder Rivera Modine (born July 31, 1990) is an American actress and singer, best known for playing Sierra Morton in Shameless.
+She also co-starred in the 2017 slasher film Happy Death Day, as well as in its sequel as Lori Spengler.
 She is the lead singer of the band Ruby Modine and the Disease.

-Personal life
+Early life

-Modine was born on July 31, 1990 in Los Angeles, California, the daughter of Caridad Rivera, a makeup and wardrobe stylist, and actor Matthew Modine.
-Her mother is Puerto Rican, and she has a brother, Boman, who is an assistant director for films.
+Modine was born on July 31, 1990, in Los Angeles, California, to Caridad Rivera, a makeup and wardrobe stylist, and Matthew Modine, an actor.
+Her mother is Puerto Rican.
+She has a brother, Boman, who is an assistant director for films.

 Career

 Modine was cast as Sierra in the seventh season of Shameless.
 On November 8, 2016, she was cast to co-star in the slasher film Happy Death Day starring Jessica Rothe and Israel Broussard.
 The film opened in 2017, to positive reviews.
 Modine reprised her role in the 2019 sequel, Happy Death Day 2U.